abruneau/hipstershop/README.md

 If you've deployed the application with `kubectl apply -f [...]`, you can run `kubectl delete -f [...]` with the same argument to clean up the deployed resources.

+## Credits

+This repository is based on [Google microservice demo](https://github.com/GoogleCloudPlatform/microservices-demo)